Enjoy a classic delicious weeknight meal with this spaghetti and homemade meatballs recipe that comes together in under

 This is a fantastic weeknight or weekend meal to serve up to family and friends.
 It even makes for a great holiday meal as well.
 Just like a lot of my other recipes, I cook for the masses so this recipe will make 40 meatballs so feel free to scale up or scale down to meet your needs.

-STORING AND FREEZING: Store them covered in plastic in the refrigerator for up to 4 days.
+How to Store: Store them covered in plastic in the refrigerator for up to 4 days.
 The meatballs freeze well covered in plastic for up to 2 months.
-Likewise, the pomodoro sauce freezes well, but will not if it is coated in the pasta.
+Likewise, the Pomodoro sauce freezes well, but will not if it is coated in the pasta.

 Spaghetti and The Best Meatball Recipe Ever

 - 2/3 loaf of French or Italian bread submerged in cold water

 - 2 small or 1 large peeled and small diced yellow onion

 - 4 finely minced cloves of garlic

 - 1 ½ pounds of 90/10 ground sirloin